ytsodacan/klecki/README.md

 </div>

 <div align="center">
-  Modern and feature-rich painting app for the web
+  Modern and feature-rich painting app for the web but i changed the styles
 </div>

 <div align="center">